 Web services allow external systems to control your Totara site.
-They can be enabled under Quick-access menu > Configure features.
+They can be enabled under Site administration > Advanced features.

-By going to Plugins > Web services from the quick-access menu you can access all of the settings associated with web services.
+By going to Plugins > Web services from the Site administration menu you can access all of the settings associated with web services.

-If you want to see the API documentation for your site, navigate to Quick-access menu > Plugins > Web services > API Documentation.
+If you want to see the API documentation for your site, then you need to follow the path Site administration > Plugins > Web services > API Documentation.

 As different Totara sites can choose to enable and restrict certain web services, then the API documentation becomes tailored to an individual site.

-To view or edit the functions being carried out by external services enabled on your site, you can go to Quick-access menu > Plugins > Web services > External services.
+To view or edit the functions being carried about by external services enabled on your site, you can go to Site administration > Plugins > Web services > External services.

 In either the Built-in services or Custom services tables, you can click Function next to a particular service to view all the functions being carried out by that service or click Edit to customise the functions that web service is carrying out.

 - Click the Add link, located underneath the tables Built-in services and Custom services tables.

 - Fill out the form, you can click Show more... to see additional options.
 Mandatory fields are marked with an asterisk (* ).

 - Once you've set up everything you need, click Add service to save this new external service (or click Cancel if you no longer wish to add the service).